 When We May Not Use or Disclose Your Protected Health Information

 Your written authorization will specify particular uses or disclosures that you choose to allow.
-Under certain limited circumstances, UCFS may condition treatment on the provision of an authorization, such as for research related to treatment.
-If you do authorize us to use or disclose your protected health information for reasons other than treatment, payment or health care operations, you may revoke your authorization in writing at any time by contacting UCFS’s Privacy Officer.
-If you revoke your authorization, we will no longer use or disclose your protected health information for the purposes covered by the authorization, except where we have already relied on the authorization.
+Under certain limited circumstances, UCFS may condition treatment on the provision of an authorization, such as for treatment related to research.
+If you do authorize us to use or disclose your health information for reasons other than treatment, payment or health care operations, you may revoke your authorization in writing at any time by contacting UCFS’s Privacy Officer.
+If you revoke your authorization, we will no longer use or disclose your health information for the purposes covered by the authorization, but your revocation will not affect uses or disclosures made in reliance on the authorization prior to its revocation.

 Your Health Information Rights

-- Right to Access, Inspect and Copy Your Protected Health Information — You have the right to access, inspect and obtain a copy of your protected health information that is used to make decisions about your care for as long as the protected health information is maintained by UCFS.
+- Right to Access, Inspect and Copy Your Health Information — You have the right to access, inspect and obtain a copy (in paper or electronic form) of your health information that is used to make decisions about your care for as long as the health information is maintained by UCFS.
 If we maintain your information electronically in a designated record set, then you have the right to request an electronic copy of such information.
-To access, inspect and copy your protected health information that may be used to make decisions about you, you must submit your request in writing to UCFS.
+To access, inspect and copy the health information that may be used to make decisions about you, you must submit your request in writing to UCFS.
 If you request a copy of the information, we may charge a fee for the costs of preparing, copying, mailing or other supplies associated with your request.
-We may deny, in whole or in part, your request to access, inspect and copy your protected health information under certain limited circumstances.
+We may deny, in whole or in part, your request to access, inspect and copy your health information under certain limited circumstances.
 If we deny your request, we will provide you with a written explanation of the reason for the denial.
-You may have the right to have this denial reviewed by an independent health care professional designated by us to act as a reviewing official.
+You may have the right to appeal this denial to an independent health care professional designated by us to act as a reviewing official.
 This individual will not have participated in the original decision to deny your request.
 You may also have the right to request a review of our denial of access through a court of law.
-All requirements, court costs and attorneys’ fees associated with a review of denial by a court are your responsibility.
-You should seek legal advice if you are interested in pursuing your rights through a court.
+All requirements, court costs and attorneys’ fees associated with a review of the denial by a court are your responsibility.
+You may want to seek legal advice if you are interested in pursuing your rights through a court.

-- Right to Receive An Accounting of Disclosures of Protected Health Information — You have the right to request an accounting of certain disclosures of your protected health information by UCFS or by others on our behalf.
-To request an accounting of disclosures, you must submit a request in writing, stating a time period beginning on or after April 14, 2003 that is within six (6) years from the date of your request.
+- Right to Receive An Accounting of Disclosures of Health Information — You have the right to request an accounting (a list) of certain disclosures of your health information by UCFS or by others on our behalf during the preceding six (6) years.
+To request an accounting of disclosures, you must submit a request in writing.
 The first accounting provided within a twelve-month period will be free.
 We may charge you a reasonable, cost-based fee for each future request for an accounting within a single twelve-month period.
 However, you will be given the opportunity to withdraw or modify your request for an accounting of disclosures in order to avoid or reduce the fee.
-In the event UCFS maintains an electronic health record, an accounting of disclosures from the electronic health record related to treatment, payment or health care operations will be made only for the three (3) year period preceding the request.
+In the event, UCFS maintains an electronic health record, an accounting of disclosures from the electronic health record related to treatment, payment or health care operations will be made only for the three (3) year period preceding the request.